spotinst/help/src/docs/connect-your-cloud-provider/first-account/aws-manually.md

 <img src="/connect-your-cloud-provider/_media/connect-aws-manually-009.png" />

-7. In the Review Policy page in the AWS console, add the name Spot-Policy for the policy and then click Create Policy.xcvcx
+7. In the Review Policy page in the AWS console, add the name Spot-Policy for the policy and then click Create Policy.

 <img src="/connect-your-cloud-provider/_media/connect-aws-manually-010.png" />